coezbek/baker/README.md

 See the [`baker/plugins.rb`](baker/plugins.rb) for more details.

 As an example see the [`lib/baker/plugins/rails_generate_preflight.rb`](lib/baker/plugins/rails_generate_preflight.rb) plugin that checks if a Rails generator command contains any common mistakes.

+As a simple example for how to add command line options see the [`lib/baker/plugins/bell_plugin.rb`](lib/baker/plugins/bell_plugin.rb).

 ## Related Works